Flank/flank-dashboard/metrics/web/docs/features/debug_menu/01_debug_menu_design.md

 Let's consider the mechanism of updating the `Local Config` values in the application.
 Assume that the `local_config` box has been opened already using the `OpenLocalConfigStorageUseCase` within the initialize method.
 The following steps describe how the application acts when the user updates the `Local Config`, e.g. by toggling the FPS Monitor:
 1. The UI calls the `toggleFpsMonitor` method of the `DebugMenuNotifier`.
 2. The `DebugMenuNotifier` updates the `Local Config` in the `IndexedDB`.
-3. The `DebugMenuNotifier` updates the `FpsMonitorLocalConfigViewModel` and notifies the application.
+3. The `DebugMenuNotifier` updates the `LocalConfigFpsMonitorViewModel` and notifies the application.

 Now, the user sees the updated UI with the toggled FPS monitor.
 The application does not change the UI until the `local_config` box update succeeds.